Skip to main content

 Erik Zulkovsky – Founder & CEO, Sport Connection

-At Bodegas Unsi, a conversation with winemaker Gonzalo Celayeta showed how innovation and tradition can coexist harmoniously.
-Every glass held a story we learned to interpret.
+Being there, scissors in hand, working the vines, connected me deeply with the process and its impact on the wine.
+At Bodegas Unsi, the conversation with winemaker Gonzalo Celayeta showed me how innovation and tradition coexist.
+Each glass had a story that we learned to interpret.

 LA RIOJA